Bayesian log-Gaussian Cox process regression: applications to meta-analysis of neuroimaging working memory studies: A model for CBMA meta-regression

-where $\beta_0$ is the baseline intensity parameter, and the $\beta_k$ are the regression coefficients.
-Equation \eqref{lgcpint} defines a spatial log-linear model over the brain.
+Equation \eqref{intensity} defines a spatial log-linear model over the brain.
 Foci are more likely to occur in regions of the brain with high intensity values whereas we expect almost no foci in regions as the intensity approaches zero.
 The exact rates are given by the properties of a Cox process.
 In particular, given $\lambda_i(\cdot)$, the expected number of foci in any bounded $B\subseteq\mathcal{B}$ is a Poisson random variable with mean $\int_{B}\lambda_i(\xi)d\xi$ \citep{Moller2004}.

-In practice we expect that some covariates will have a global (homogenous) effect.
-Therefore, we split the covariates into the $K^\ast\leq K$ that have a local effect and $K-K^\ast$ that have a global effect: